“Behind educators and families, physical spaces hold the potential to influence what and how children learn.” ACECQA

 Have you seen our new live webinar training calendar?

-Many sessions to choose from, including many of our most popular training topics, redesigned for webinar format.
+Dozens of sessions to choose from, including many of our most popular training topics, redesigned for webinar format.
 Topics are delivered in a variety of 2- 3 hour sessions or 2 part series.
 Every course provides a practical, hands-on approach to professional development.

 CELA has been supporting the professional needs of the early and middle childhood sector for over 40 years.
 We’ve trained over 7,000 early education professionals across 2020 through the calendar and customised sessions with a focus on developing quality practice for the benefit of children.